 The contractual service margin, or CSM, is an IFRS 17 metric that gives an indication of future profits and that is factored as available capital in the calculation of the solvency ratio.
-However, this metric is not comprehensive as it does not consider required capital, as well as non-insurance and PAA insurance businesses.
+However, this metric is not comprehensive as it does not consider required capital, non-insurance business or PAA2 insurance business.
 Organic CSM growth is a component of organic capital generation, a more comprehensive metric.